Party of the Vlachs of Macedonia

-In March 2020, the PVM joined a coalition with VMRO-DPMNE and many other North Macedonian political parties.
+In March 2020, the PVM joined the Renewal coalition, which includes parties such as VMRO-DPMNE.

 In 2021, a representative of PVM, the DSVM and some other Aromanian organizations of North Macedonia met with the President of North Macedonia Stevo Pendarovski on the occasion of the Aromanian National Day celebrated every 23 May and demanded a constituency with guaranteed seats on the Parliament of North Macedonia for representatives of the national Aromanian minority.
 The situation of the minority in the country and the progress made so far in their minority rights were also discussed.